flengyel/Zettel/README.md

 No other `<ID> <TITLE>` combination is an index note.

-Under the `## SEE ALSO` section of a note, index one or more words from the H1 heading by adding the corresponding index Wikilink.
+Under the `## SEE ALSO` section of a note, index one or more words from the H1 heading by adding the corresponding index WikiLink.
 For example, this note specification has the WikiLink `[[0000.0000.00YZ]]` under the `## SEE ALSO` section.
 The `## SEE ALSO` section may include WikiLinks of related notes other than those appearing in the main body, one or more alphabetic or numeric index links, and optional hashtags.